 The Advanced DR (i.e., Demand Response) strategy uses the current day's TDV schedule to make dynamic time-of-use priorities.
 This strategy activates on days that have a peak TDV greater than 1034.13 TDV/kBTU.
-On all other days, the simulation reverts to the Basic strategy.
+On all other days, the simulation reverts to the Basic strategy for battery storage systems paired with a solar PV system and to the Time of Use strategy for standalone storage systems.

-On a peak day (as defined by a peak greater than 1034.13 TDV/kBTU), the strategy finds the top three hours by TDV.
-The algorithm asks for full discharge during the top two hours and uses the remainder during the third-highest hour.
-The 'top three hours' is hardcoded: the strategy assumes the battery holds between two and three hours of charge.
+On a peak day (as defined by a peak greater than 1034.13 TDV/kBTU), the strategy finds the top three four hours by TDV.
+The algorithm asks for full discharge during the top twothree hours and uses the remainder during the third fourth-highest hour.
+The 'top three four hours' is hardcoded: the strategy assumes the battery holds between two and three no more than four hours of charge.
 If simulations are to allow other battery storage ratios, the algorithm will have to be upgraded.
+Charging rules are the same as the basic strategy for battery storage systems paired with a solar PV system.
+For standalone battery storage systems, the charging strategy should mimic the standalone battery charging strategy defined for Time of Use control.